gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 Switches, Bridges, Network Interface Card (NIC)

-## Layer 3 - Network
+## Layer 3 - Network (Decides which physical path the data will take)

-Layer 3 is all about how I am going to forward traffic, which we refer to as routing(layer 3 switching) using logical addresses.
+Layer 3 is responsible for determining the best path for data packets to travel across networks.
+And it handles logical addressing (e.g., IP addresses) to identify devices on the network.

 **Logical address**